brbsix/bash-config/README.md

     sudo install bash-config /usr/local/bin

-To install on Android, you're generally going to want to put the script in `/data/local/bin` and mark it as executable.
+To install on Android, you're typically going to put the script in `/data/local/bin` and mark it as executable.
 You'll probably want to make sure `/data/local/bin` is on your PATH.

 Usage
 -----